Sunday – Friday, March 20-25, 2016 • 7pm

 Monday – Friday, March 21-25, 2016 • Time 9-11am

 Learn from a pro!
 Held daily, registration is open for kids ages 8 to 18, and includes props and instruction by local magicians.
 Contact the Cultural Center at 541-994-9994 for more information.

 March 23 • Joe Black

-The evening performance series will open on Monday, March 24, with the impressive Joe Black.
-Black, a magician and mentalist from Seattle, is back by popular demand as one of the most popular magicians in the 2013 festival.
+The impressive Joe Black, a magician and mentalist from Seattle, is back by popular demand as one of the most popular magicians in the 2013 festival.
 Black was awarded the “Rising Star Award” two years in a row, and was a televised finalist on “America’s Got Talent!”
 His “Black Magic” show is a real crowd pleaser, and is appropriate for older children and adults.

-For a family-oriented show that is appropriate for all ages, check out Jeff Evans on Wednesday, March 26.
+For a family-oriented show that is appropriate for all ages, check out Jeff Evans.
 Evans’ career in magic began at age 12, when he found a book on coin tricks in his grandparents’ house.
 Today, he performs 250 shows a year, all over the Northwest, has won 16 magic competitions, and has held the title of Stage Magic Champion at the Northwest Magic Jamboree three times.

 David, aka Leapin’ Louie, Lichtenstein specializes in western comedy shows, with physical comedy, trick roping, fancy whip cracking, juggling and unicycle tricks, a new vaudeville and alternative circus show in a class of its own.
 He is based in Portland, but Leapin’ Louie has traveled all over the world.